Shaf8808/quizmaster/README.md

 ### Structure

 The structure of my quiz site will be very simple and straightforward.
-There will be a landing page which
+There will be a landing page which will provide the user with the option to enter their name and click "submit" before being directed to the initialisation page.
+This page will contain a personalised message which asks them if they are ready to start the quiz, with a button at the bottom that starts the game once clicked by the user.